pinecone-io/pinecone-java-client/README.md

 ## Scale replicas

-The following example changes the number of replicas for `example-index`.
+The following example changes the number of replicas for an index.

+Note: scaling replicas is only applicable to pod-based indexes.

 ```java
 import io.pinecone.clients.Pinecone;